 Fringe is a difficult show to start watching.
 Tuning in for new episodes is difficult due to the serialized nature of the show, but even starting from the beginning can be rough.
 Before it reaches its current state of brilliant science fiction, it starts in the muddled area of X-Files-esque science monster-of-the-week nonsense.
 Maybe that is unfair to say because I never really cared for X-Files.
 But Fringe did start in that area, especially since it resembled more of a knock-off than anything else.

 Until the final episode of the first season introduces viewers to the Other Side, the parallel universe that resembles the point-of-view universe with tweaks.
 Zeppelins float in the sky, the statue of liberty is made of bronze, and cappuccinos never became popular.
 (A world lacking in Starbucks?!)
 Aside from offering a slightly askew world, the Other Side also presents alternate interpretations of the characters and the question of how they got there.
 We are reaching the end of the fourth season, and every character has been faced with what makes them different.
-Read the rest of this entry
+Continue reading “Fringe – “Everything in Its Right Place””

 It may have taken a few years, but Torchwood was finally continued in another high-concept series – this time in a joint British and American production.
 Children of Earth‘s concept was the desperation of humanity against an impossible to defeat alien threat that simply wanted to use their pre-pubescent children for drugs.
 Miracle Day, the latest effort, had an even more amazing concept – what would happen to the world if people stopped dying?
 It wasn’t a matter of invincibility, mind you.
 Even when decapitated or crushed, people stayed alive through what could only be described as a miracle.
 What does humanity do with a population that only increases in number?
 Vile things, it would seem.